 - Fujifilm Tele Conversion Lens TCL-X100 Black – tele converter to converts the X100-serie camera from 23mm to 35mm.
 The old X100S/X100T the camera has a hard time focusing unless you use it in daylight.
 You have to enable and disable it in the menus every time.
 And it makes the camera very bulk.
 Wouldn’t recommend it.

-My favorite lens to use with macro rings is the the XF 18-55mm f2.8-f4 lens, it can always focus pretty close and the zoom and stabilization makes it easy to use.
+My favorite lens to use with the MCEX-11 is the the XF 18-55mm f2.8-f4 lens, it can always focus pretty close and the zoom and stabilization makes it easy to use.

 - Fujifilm VPB-XT2 Grip for the X-T2 + Fujifilm VPB-XH1 Grip for the X-H1: Booster grips for the two cameras.
 I only used them for their increased video recording limits and additional audio inputs.
 Don’t get it unless you really miss big cameras or need the extra video features.